5. Your Family's Medical History

 However, despite feeling invincible right now, you'll never know what will happen to you decades down the road.
-If you have sufficient emergency fund and can afford the monthly premium payments, consider getting life insurance and take advantage of the lower premiums for those keeping a healthy lifestyle.
+If you have sufficient emergency funds and can afford the monthly premium payments, consider getting life insurance and take advantage of the lower premiums for those keeping a healthy lifestyle.

 This is the most obvious reason to get life insurance.
 If you have a number of people depending on your income for financial support, life insurance is the best way to protect them.
 Your beneficiaries could be your children, spouse, siblings, and/or elderly parents.

 If you have life insurance in the Philippines, your dependents can use the payout to pay for estate tax.
-Even better, unlike assets such as real estate and other investments, the proceeds from a life insurance policy are not subject to taxes.
+Even better, unlike assets such as real estate and other investments, proceeds from a life insurance policy are not subject to taxes.

 Life insurance protects your family in the future.
 Having dependents is one of the best reasons to get life insurance.

-You should get life insurance if: you have dependents who rely on your income.
+You should get life insurance if you have dependents who rely on your income.
 If you don’t have any yet, you can postpone getting life insurance and invest your money instead.
 However, take note that premiums only go up as you get older.

 Not only do your loved ones receive protection when you get life insurance in the Philippines.
 It also helps you protect your precious assets as well.

-Do you own any major asset such as a house or car?
+Do you own any major assets such as a house or car?
 With a life insurance policy, you can protect your hard-earned assets against foreclosure or repossession by the lender when the unexpected happens.